 Helicopter rescues, prison evacuated as floods rise in south Germany

-Germany's army stepped in to help as severe rainstorms lashed large parts of the country's south on Saturday, causing rivers to swell and floods that forced residents and prisoners to be evacuated.
+Germany's army stepped in to help as severe rainstorms lashed large parts of the country's south on Saturday, leading many towns to declare states of emergency as rivers swelled and floods rose, requiring the evacuation of residents and prisoners.

+As the heavy rainfall continued late into the night, preparations were underway to evacuate 670 people in Upper Bavaria, with boats being deployed in the town of Schrobenhausen, local authorities said, after earlier declaring a state of disaster.

+At least nine other municipalities also declared a state of emergency as water levels rose during the day.

-Faeser said 520 volunteers working for the Federal Agency for Technical Relief (THW) were bringing people to safety, securing dykes and pumping out water.
-She thanked members of the emergency services for their tireless work to protect lives and promised further assistance to southern German regions hit by the flooding.
+German Interior Minister Nancy Faeser said 520 volunteers working for the Federal Agency for Technical Relief (THW) were bringing people to safety, securing dykes and pumping out water.

-The Bundeswehr, Germany's army, was also providing support to relief efforts, distributing blankets and camp beds and bringing further supplies.
+The Bundeswehr, Germany's army, was also supporting relief efforts, distributing blankets and camp beds and bringing further supplies.
+The Red Cross also stepped in, providing trained water rescuers and specialist diving teams.

 Authorities in the Bavarian district of Augsburg said evacuations were required after a dyke and a dam gave way under the deluge.